kentlouisetonino/elementexplorer/README.md

 > - A CLI tool for element details.

-> - This project refers to [National Library of Medicine PubChem](https://pubchem.ncbi.nlm.nih.gov/ptable/).
+> - This elements details are based on [National Library of Medicine PubChem](https://pubchem.ncbi.nlm.nih.gov/ptable/).

 <br />
 <br />